Small Post on Solo Play & Motivation

 fubar

 Okay, reading back, that's not entirely fair, but it does feel like that.
-I picked up some really dramatic random oracle results midway through a scene [Disaster, Steep (Suddenness/Change), and rolled a "leak" encounter after having established the ocean beneath the outpost was a carnivorous organism, whoops] plus some unfortunate rolls meant things went from work meeting to FUBAR in a single mechanical round.
+I picked up some really dramatic random oracle results midway through a scene [Disaster, Steep (Suddenness/Change), and rolled a "leak" encounter after having established the ocean beneath the outpost was a carnivorous organism, whoops] and some unfortunate follow-up rolls meant things went from work meeting to FUBAR in a single mechanical round.

 Small scale, there are easy solutions to this: